 As a solid

 Instead of storing pure hydrogen, it can also be stored as a chemical hydride or some other hydrogen-containing compound.
 Hydrogen gas is reacted with other materials to produce the hydrogen storage material, which can be transported relatively easily.
 At the point of use the hydrogen storage material can be made to decompose, yielding hydrogen gas.
-Charging the metal hydride store with hydrogen generates heat, and heat must also be applied to the container to release the hydrogen.
-Barriers to practical storage schemes include the high pressure and temperature conditions needed first to form the hydride and then to release the hydrogen.
-Compared with compressed hydrogen, this storage method provides a higher energy density: 72 kilowatt-hours of hydrogen would need about a 20 litre lightweight container, but the hydride would weigh about 110 kg.
-Compared with the equivalent petrol tank, the hydride store is about three times the size and twenty times as heavy.

 Another approach is to absorb molecular hydrogen into a solid storage material.
 Unlike hydrides, the hydrogen does not combine chemically in the storage system, and hence does not suffer from some of the limitations of hydride storage systems.
 Hydrogen densities similar to liquefied hydrogen can be achieved with appropriate absorption media.